ConsolidatedSky/NEFARAM/README.md

 *BETA Comment : Only tested in 1080p. tell me how the HUD is in higher resolutions.*
 # Installation
 With Wabbajack
-# What make NEFARAM unique :
+# What makes NEFARAM unique :
 Skyrim is now a true harsh medieval place.
 You will need to fight, help, convince, escape, coerce both friends and foes to survive.
 Inspired by Requiem, expect an unforgiving world at your reach.
 But full of opportunities if you manage to seize them...

 The philosophy NEFARAM is tough, but fair, on every aspect of the game.